kogra1/bookbot/README.md

-Pyhton project practice
+#Pyhton project practice

-bookbot reads a txt file and outputs the number of words and the number of each alpha character within the file
+#Bookbot reads a txt file and outputs the number of words and the number of each alpha character within the file